NikhilBartwal/NikhilBartwal/README.md

 Do checkout my <a href="https://github.com/NikhilBartwal/Species.ai">Species.AI</a>, an android application which identifies and provides information about 350+ species of plants animals and birds, simply by taking a picture (kingof Pokedex for real species).

+I absolutely love helping people out when they ask me something.
+Drop a <a href="mailto:nikhilbartwal1234@gmail.com">mail</a> if you have doubt :p

 ### My arsenal of languages and tools 🎯
 <p float="left">
 <img alt="python" width="40px" src="logo/python.svg" />